-Checklist of requirements for Agri-Environment Climate Scheme applications (MS Word, Size: 69.1 kB) doc_external_url: https://www.ruralpaymentsandservices.org/media/resources/AECS-Update-2018---checklist_of_requirements--13-December--2017-2.doc Updated January 2017 Any supporting documents can be uploaded directly into the application system.
-If you have problems doing this or are not sure which documents you need to submit, contact your local Rural Payments and Inspections Division area office or Scottish Natural Heritage office.
-Supporting documents must be submitted by the application deadline 31st March, 2017.
+Any supporting documents can be uploaded directly into the application system.
+If you have problems doing this or are not sure which documents you need to submit, contact your local Rural Payments and Inspections Division area office or Scottish Natural Heritage.

+Supporting documents should be submitted by the application deadline 13 April, 2018.

-7. Submit your application Once you have completed your application successfully, the system will display a summary of the options or items you have applied for.
+7. Submit your application

+Once you have completed your application successfully, the system will display a summary of the options or items you have applied for.

 A more detailed Schedule of Works will also be available setting out the proposed claim profile of either annual management option payments or payment details for capital items or both (whichever is applicable to your application).

 If you are satisfied that the summary and Schedule of Works are in order, you will be asked to confirm you have read the declarations and undertakings.

 You will then be directed to click 'Submit application'.
 An acknowledgment of your application will appear on screen along with your application reference number.
 This reference number can be used to track the progress of your application.

 Applications can be withdrawn and resubmitted with amendments before the closing date of the particular round of applications.
 However, no amendments can be accepted to a submitted application after the closing date has passed.

-8. Your application will then be assessed There are two levels of entry to this scheme and applications falling into each category will be assessed as follows: - level one applications up to an agreed monetary value for the round which is dependent on the amount and value of the applications received, in 2016 this was set at £250,000.
+8. Your application will then be assessed

+There are two levels of entry to this scheme and applications falling into each category will be assessed as follows:

+- level one applications up to an agreed monetary value for the round which is dependent on the amount and value of the applications received, in 2017 this was set at £250,000.
 Applications for this level will undergo an initial assessment by a case officer, including a discussion with you.
 The discussion may take place during an on-farm visit, depending on the options you have applied for.
-Your application is then considered at the local Rural Payments and Inspections Division area office or Scottish Natural Heritage area office for approval or rejection - level two applications above the agreed monetary value for the round, in 2016 this was £250,000.
+Your application is then considered at the local Rural Payments and Inspections Division area office or Scottish Natural Heritage area office for approval or rejection - level two applications above the agreed monetary value for the round, in 2017 this was £250,000.
 Applications for this level will undergo an assessment as per level one.
-After assessment the case will be forwarded to an expert panel constituted on a national basis for approval or rejection Scoring criteria As the Agri-Environment Climate Scheme is a competitive scheme, we will compare your application against other applications received using scoring criteria .
-There criteria for Agri-Environment Climate Scheme applications are as follows:
+After assessment the case will be forwarded to an expert panel constituted on a national basis for approval or rejection